 As a solo artist Tom had further solo hits in 1983 with War Baby and Atmospherics: Listen To The Radio, and co-wrote songs with Peter Gabriel, Elton John and Dan Hartman.
 In 2015 he released Only The Now – made with award winning producer Gerry Diver – with many guests including Billy Bragg, John Grant, Martin Carthy and Ian McKellen.
 It can be heard in full on Spotify, YouTube and Bandcamp.

-As a radio broadcaster Tom hosts three shows a week on BBC Radio 6 Music.
+As a radio broadcaster Tom hosts two shows a week on BBC Radio 6 Music.
 He has won two Sony Radio Academy awards and served as a member of the Ivor Novello Awards committee for 15 years.
 In 2016 he was awarded a fellowship of LIPA for his support of new music through hosting BBC Music’s Introducing Mixtape podcast and his Fresh On The Net music blog.